 Instructions

 - Preheat oven to 350F.
-Place a 9 inch springform pan on a baking sheet.
+Cover the outside bottom of a 9 inch springform pan with foil then place on a baking sheet.

 - In a large bowl, mix together the graham cracker crumbs, ground pecans, and melted butter.
 Pat into the bottom and roughly 2 inches up the side of the pan.